zainzahid/todo-list-angular-node/README.md

 ## Usage

-1. Application is deployed on Heroku at
+1. Application is deployed on Railway platform free tier https://todo-list-angular-node-production.up.railway.app

 2. Sign up for a new account or log in with your existing credentials.